Are you looking for the best day trips from Washington DC? This is a list of the obvious Washington DC day trips mixed with a few unexpected choices.

 This is a great Washington DC day trip or weekend trip for those with an eye on visiting historical sites and cities.

-There are many famous places to visit in Philly, including the Liberty Bell Pavilion, Independence Hall, the Philadelphia Museum of Art and the Rocky Steps, Reading Terminal Market, the Barnes Foundation, Love Park, the Rodin Museum, Franklin Institute Science Museum, Fairmount Park, Pennsylvania Academy of Fine Arts Museum, the City Hall, and so much more!
+There are many famous places to visit in Philly, including the Liberty Bell Pavilion, Independence Hall, the Philadelphia Museum of Art and the Rocky Steps, Reading Terminal Market, the Barnes Foundation, Love Park, the Rodin Museum, and the Franklin Institute Science Museum.

 What is your favorite day trip from Washington DC?
 Let us know in the comments!
 Thanks!